forta-network/docs/docs/slashing-creating-proposal.md

 # Creating a Slashing Proposal.

-Anyone that detects a slashable offence perpetrated by a Scan Node or Bot may report a Slash Proposal, if they meet the following requirements:
+Anyone who detects a slashable offence perpetrated by a Scan Node or Bot may report a Slash Proposal, if they meet the following requirements:

 ## Requirements.

-- Have 1000 FORT bridged to Polygon, per proposal. ** This deposit can be slashed if the proposal does not follow appropiate formatting, it is malicious, false or spam**.
+- Have 1000 FORT bridged to Polygon, per proposal. ** This deposit can be slashed if the proposal does not follow appropriate formatting, it is malicious, false or spam**.
 Check the [slashing process](./slashing-process.md) for more info.
 - Present verifiable evidence, in the form of screen captures, log files or any file that proves the accusations.
 - Have knowledge of uploading files to IPFS.
-- Is able to present evidence following Forta's the [Evidence Format](#evidence-format)
+- Is able to present evidence following Forta's [Evidence Format](#evidence-format)
-- Is able to interact with the SlashingController contract, either via [PolygonScan](https://polygonscan.com/) or interacting directly with the contracts via a web3 library and JSON RPC endpoint.
+- Is able to interact with the SlashingController contract, either via [PolygonScan](https://polygonscan.com/) or interacting directly with the contracts via a web3 library and a JSON RPC endpoint.

 !!! warning "Proposal Deposit slashing"
-    This deposit can be slashed if the proposal does not follow appropiate formatting and file limitations (see below), it is malicious, false or spam.
+    This deposit can be slashed if the proposal does not follow appropriate formatting and file limitations (see below), it is malicious, false or spam.
-    Follow carefully this guide to follow correct conventions.
+    Follow carefully this guide to follow the correct conventions.

 # 1. Preparing Evidence

-Each case can have several files with evidence (logs, screenshots), and each evicende file should have an JSON file describing it, both hosted and pinned in IPFS.
+Each case can have several files with evidence (logs, screenshots), and each evidence file should have a JSON file describing it, both hosted and pinned in IPFS.

 Both evidence file and evidence descriptor must be downloadable during the Slash Proposal lifecycle, or the Slash Deposit might be slashed and the Slash Proposal not executed.